Biblical Examples of Medicine

 According to the National Center on Addiction and Substance Abuse at Columbia University, teens who abuse prescription drugs are twice as likely to use alcohol, five times more likely to use marijuana, and twelve to twenty times more likely to use illegal street drugs such as heroin, Ecstasy and cocaine than teens who do not abuse prescription drugs. -- drugfreeworld.org

 I cannot say that we have never used medicine as disciples of Christ.
 My wife gave birth to most of our children naturally, although two of them had to be induced (through injection of pitocin).
-In one case, she needed a spinal anesthesia whereby a local anesthetic drug is injected into the spinal fluid.
+In one case, she needed an epidural injection whereby a local anesthetic drug is injected into the space around the spinal nerves in your lower back.
 That is risky and can result in paralysis.
 But the Lord was faithful and she regained all her sensation after it wore off.
 One of my children had to use an inhaler for asthma, although the Lord definitely healed her at one point.
 Another time I went to the emergency room for kidney stones and they administered pain killing medicine intravenously, which brought relief to my extremely intense pain.
 When we have dental work done, we accept the use of dental anesthesia to numb our mouth.
 Members of our family have used allergy medicine to find relief.
 And when I had an abscessed tooth recently, I was in so much pain that I eventually went ahead and took a pain reliever, as well as an antibiotic prescribed by the dentist, although I hate to take those.

 Your God-Given Defense System